lbain/rails-girls-next/ruby_atm/readme.md

 **Using console:** `cd /path/to/directory/` and then run `ruby atm.rb` *(assuming your file is called atm.rb)*

+## Step 0
+Decide between the two of you who will drive first.
+They will be the owner of this repository (but don't worry, you'll both have a copy of it at the end!).

+We're going to get set up to use git properly for the rest of this guide.

+On GitHub [create a new repository](https://help.github.com/articles/creating-a-new-repository) with the name `atm-problem`.

+On your computer open terminal or command line and move to your programming directory.
+(This is a great time to create one if you don't have it already!
+It helps keep all your programming bits and pieces together.)

+* `cd directory-name` will move you to that directory
+* `pwd` stands for Print Working Directory and will show you which directory you are currently in
+* Pro-tip: on macs you can type `cd ` and then drag and drop your folder from finder to the termial

+Once you've navigated to your directory run the command `git clone git@github.com:[your_username_here]/atm-problem.git`

+Move into your new `atm-problem` directory.

 ## Step 1

 Imagine an ATM that holds only $5 notes.
 Write a function to return an array of $5 notes, for a given amount.